 Here, $W_t = 1$ is the fixed weight for the SDF color.

-The Gaussian colors are accumulated and normalized by weights, so the rendering process of Gaussian-Plus-SDF is entirely sort-free, which also helps GPS-SLAM reach ultra-fast performance.
+The Gaussian colors are accumulated and normalized by weights, so the rendering process of Gaussian-plus-SDF is entirely sorting-free, which also helps GPS-SLAM reach ultra-fast performance.
 First, in forward rendering, the computation bottleneck of Gaussian sorting in 3DGS is bypassed, boosting the rendering speed.
-More importantly, during backpropagation in the online optimization in SLAM, 3DGS requires launching threads per-pixel and traversing Gaussians in a back-to-front order to compute gradients.
-This results in slow gradient accumulation for each Gaussian because of the inefficient atomic addition.
+More importantly, during backpropagation in the online optimization in SLAM, 3DGS requires the launching of threads per-pixel and traversing Gaussians in a back-to-front order to compute gradients.
+This results in slow gradient accumulation for each Gaussian because of the inefficiency of atomic addition.
 In contrast, we estimate the affected range for each Gaussian based on its pixel-space radius and launch threads per-Gaussian to directly accumulate gradients within each thread, significantly improving computational speed.
 To address the varying sizes of different Gaussians, we implement a carefully designed thread scheduling mechanism to achieve optimal thread utilization.
-More implementation details can be found in the Supplementary Material~\ref{app:optimization_details}.
+Further implementation details can be found in Appendix~\ref{app:optimization_details}.